 ASK US about Neurofeedback

-If you cannot find the answers on our website, fill out the form and we’ll respond to you as quickly as we can!
+If you cannot find the answers on our website, fill out the form and we’ll respond as quickly as possible!

 Or leave us a message at phone number +1 347-835-5408

-Please note: If reaching out to us during off business hours, weekend or on a holiday you will hear from one of our trainers the following business day.
-Alternatively, use the Chat Widget in lower right corner.
+Please note: If reaching out to us during off business hours, on weekends, or on a holiday you will hear from one of our trainers the following business day.
+Also, you can use the Chat Widget in the lower right corner.

 Contact an Expert Neurofeedback Trainer

 The main headquarters is located in NYC.
 At this location, we offer NeurOptimal® Neurofeedback Therapy Sessions and Neurofeedback at Home System Rentals.

 Address: 32 Union Square East, Suite 1017, New York, NY 10003

 Try a session before renting or buying the equipment.
 The in-person sessions are by appointment with Advanced Certified NeurOptimal® Trainer, Sara St. John who also handles all home equipment rentals for the west-coast region (California, Hawaii, Oregon, Washington State) and Canada.
 A live demonstration is included in the session.